Silica (Crystalline) Profile

 Canadian Production and Trade

-Quebec, Ontario, and Alberta are the primary silica producers in Canada, followed by Saskatchewan, BC, and Nova Scotia.
+Alberta, Ontario, BC, Quebec, Saskatchewan, and Manitoba are the primary silica producers in Canada, but production also occurs in New Brunswick, Nova Scotia, and Newfoundland and Labrador.
 There are silica deposits in all Canadian provinces, however not all are in commercial operation.

 Canadian production of silica fulfills most of its domestic requirements, however high quality sands for glass and foundry applications are imported from the US.